sandeepmistry/arduino-LoRa/API.md

 This call is optional and only needs to be used if you need to change the default pins used.

-### Saving pin
+#### No MCU controlled reset pin

-To save further pins one could connect the Reset pin of the MCU with reset pin of the radio thus resetting only during startup.
+To save further pins one could connect the reset pin of the MCU with reset pin of the radio thus resetting only during startup.

 * `reset` - set to `-1` to omit this pin

 ### Set SPI Frequency